Dusty substructures induced by planets in ALMA disks: how dust growth and dynamics changes the picture: Results

 To showcase why the effects of dust opacity feedback are more pronounced for higher $X$, we plot in Fig.~\ref{fig:tau-beta-feedback} the cooling timescale $\beta$ and optical depth $\tauR$ for models with and without opacity feedback.
 Through this figure we can interpret the effects of this mechanism as follows: \begin{enumerate} \item The radial drift of mm grains results in the mass fraction of big grains depleting rapidly in the absence of pressure traps.
-If the disk is at least moderately optically thick (which is the case for $X=0.9$ up to $R\sim R_0$), this results in an overall decrease of the cooling timescale.
-If the disk is optically thin (outer disk for $X=0.9$ and the entire disk for $X=0.99$), the cooling timescale is instead increased as the total emissivity of the dust ($\propto\kappaP$) decreases. \item Near pressure bumps, the local enhancement of the dust-to-gas ratio results in a significantly higher opacity.
+If the disk is at least moderately optically thick (which is the case for $X_0=0.9$ up to $R\sim R_0$), this results in an overall decrease of the cooling timescale.
+If the disk is optically thin (outer disk for $X_0=0.9$ and the entire disk for $X_0=0.99$), the cooling timescale is instead increased as the total emissivity of the dust ($\propto\kappaP$) decreases. \item Near pressure bumps, the local enhancement of the dust-to-gas ratio results in a significantly higher opacity.
 This is typically enough to render the disk optically thick, causing the cooling timescale to increase.
-An exception can be found in the inner ring for $X=0.99$, where this local enhancement is just enough to bring the optical depth up to unity.
-In this case, the cooling timescale is less affected. \end{enumerate}
+An exception can be found in the inner ring for $X_0=0.99$, where this local enhancement is just enough to bring the optical depth up to unity.
+In this case, the cooling timescale is less affected.
+The high radial opacity gradients due to the accumulation of large grains at pressure bumps also result in very efficient radiative diffusion locally, as discussed in Appendix~\ref{apdx:diffusion}. \end{enumerate}

 Regarding the reason for azimuthal features becoming more compact with opacity feedback, we expect that this happens due to a baroclinic instability \citep{lesur-papaloizou-2010} that is triggered by the local enhancement of the rate of radiative diffusion around dust traps (pressure bumps or vortices) as the flow becomes optically thick (see Fig.~\ref{fig:tau-beta-feedback}) and local temperature gradients are enhanced with respect to the background \citep[see also][]{petersen-etal-2007a,petersen-etal-2007b}.
 We do note, however, that this argument is speculative in this context, and further investigation and more controlled numerical experiments are needed to understand the underlying mechanism.